Overview

 When Messaging Stops Feeling Safe

-Chat is familiar, but trust inside chat is fragile.
-In most messaging apps, you don’t really know who you’re talking to.
-Profile photos are performative.
-Identity is assumed.
-Sending money or interacting with apps inside a chat often feels risky or awkward.
+Chat feels familiar, but trust inside messaging is fragile.
+In most apps, you don’t really know who you’re talking to.
+Identity is assumed, making payments or interactions inside conversations often feel uncertain.

 How do we introduce identity, payments, and third-party experiences into chat without breaking the intimacy that makes messaging work in the first place?

-The challenge wasn’t adding features.
+The goal wasn’t adding features.
 It was making sure conversation still felt human, private, and effortless.

 Defining native behaviour

-When I joined the initiative, the chat was a web-based miniapp.
-My goal was to define the behavior of chat as a native feature inside World app.
+When I joined the initiative, chat existed as a web-based Mini App.
+My goal was redefining it as a truly native experience inside World App.

 Tight timeline